 32.3.6.1 CCA requirements

-The CCA requirements for the HT PHY in 19.3.19.5 (CCA sensitivity) to detect a channel busy condition are applicable to LC HT PHY.
+The CCA requirements for the HT PHY in 19.3.19.5 (CCA sensitivity) to detect a channel busy condition are applicable to LC HT mode.

-The CCA requirements for VHT PHY in 21.3.18.5 (CCA sensitivity) to detect a channel busy condition are applicable to LC VHT PHY.
+The CCA requirements for VHT PHY in 21.3.18.5 (CCA sensitivity) to detect a channel busy condition are applicable to LC VHT mode.

 The CCA requirements for HE PHY in 27.2.6 (Support for non-HT, HT and VHT formats) and 27.3.20

-(Receiver specification) to detect a channel busy condition are applicable to LC HE PHY.
+(Receiver specification) to detect a channel busy condition are applicable to LC HE mode.

 For the CCA to function, light signals are converted into electrical power levels.
 LC transmissions are mostly directional, hence a non-AP LC STAs might not be able to receive signals from peer non-AP LC STAs.